Taxotere Lawsuits for Permanent Hair Loss

 How Many Taxotere Lawsuits Have Been Filed?

 Like most nationwide drug lawsuits, the Taxotere lawsuits were “consolidated” by the federal Judicial Panel on Multidistrict Litigation (JPML).
 That means that, for all the pre-trial proceedings, like the gathering of documents, the taking of corporate testimony under oath, and the court’s evaluation of expert witnesses, a single court is handling all of these issues.
 That court is the Eastern District of Louisiana, where the cases are being heard by Judge Kurt D. Engelhardt.
 In January 2017, the JPML confirmed that all cases involving Taxotere, including cases against a generic manufacturer of docetaxel (like Sandoz and Hospira), are to be heard in that court.
+As of mid-March 2017, there were 857 Taxotere lawsuits filed in that court.

 This “consolidated” process is far better than a class action lawsuit.
 In a class action lawsuit, the clients lose control of their own cases.
 In a consolidated lawsuit, although some general matters are heard together, each client can control their own case, such as deciding whether or not to settle.